24536urdj/UNIT_4/README.md

 ```
 Fig_:
 In order to ensure that the posts are keeping organized and rapidly accessible, I created a python code that classifies the notes based on their subjects.
-As shown above , I have used if statement firstly to get the file that contains the note and also its subject, afterwards I have also created an if statement and the save function so that the files are classified  and saved in pycharm directories based on the subject they belong too , otherwise if they do not belong to any of the subjects available then they will be saved in a general directories called files.l
+As shown above , firstly I have used flask route in order to create the url that takes the user to the website while specifying the methods allowed .
+I have also used if statement firstly to get the file that contains the note and also its subject, afterwards I have also created an if statement and the save function so that the files are classified  and saved in pycharm directories based on the subject they belong too , otherwise if they do not belong to any of the subjects available then they will be saved in a general directories called files, as an example if the subject is English then the file chosen will be saved in the directory called English